jdkruzr/notable1/readme.md

 </div>

-Notable is a **custom note-taking app designed specifically for BOOX e-ink devices.** It offers a clean, minimalist design, with a range of special features and optimizations to enhance the note-taking experience.
+Notable Plus is a **custom note-taking app designed specifically for BOOX e-ink devices.** built on [the original noteable source code] (https://github.com/olup/notable) and [the original Notable app](https://github.com/olup/notable/releases/latest).

-*⚠️ This is alpha software with a couple of part time individuals pushing it further.
-We try to make it as stable as possible and to support a smooth update experience, but be prepared for the occasionnal bug and possible breaking changes.*

 ## Features
 * ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly.